AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ## TL;DR Solution

-Here is the gist for people looking to see how it is done.
+Here is the gist for people looking to see how it is done: [complete solution][gist].
 The main idea is to test every concerns with a vanilla ApplicationRecord class connected to a temporary database table.
 If you're interested to see how this works keep reading!

 ~~~ruby
 require_relative 'path/to/reviewable/shared/examples'